JMBenham/FYP-Website/docs/documentation/code.rst

 Bootstrap
 ~~~~~~~~~

-Bootstrap was used to quickly develop the necessary front end for the website.

-Bootstrap version == 3.2.1

-Elements used from bootstrap for the front-end design include.
+Bootstrap is a web development framework that provides HTML, CSS and JS for faster development of web-pages.
+This
+website uses bootstrap to control the layout for both desktop and mobile devices, provide simple animations for modals
+and dropdowns, as well as defining most of the layout elements used on the page.

+The currently implemented version of Bootstrap is 3.2.1.

 GSDK
 ~~~~

-The front end of the website is built on CSS files and JavaScript in the GSDK toolkit from Creative Tim.
+The default CSS from Bootstrap is modified with CSS files and JavaScript in the GSDK toolkit from Creative Tim.
-These files extend the CSS files provided in the default bootstrap installation.
 The addition of these files give the site a more modern and finished feel.
+The CSS and JS files are included in the static files folder, and take precedence over those in the default Bootstrap files.